zuozhenggh/learning-library/enterprise-manageability-library/Readme.md

 - [Manage Oracle E-Business Suite Infrastructure](management_cloud/omcebs.md)
 - [Unified Application Infrastructure Visibility, Diagnostics Capacity](management_cloud/omcunified.md)

 ## Need Help?
-Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
-Please login using your Oracle Sign On and click the **Ask A Question** button to the left.
-You can include screenshots and attach files.
-Communicate directly with us.
+Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/enterprise-manager).
+Please click the **Log In** button and login using your Oracle Account.
+Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
+Please include your workshop name and lab name.
+You can also include screenshots and attach files.
+Engage directly with the author of the workshop.

+If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.